-Undergraduates seeking teacher certification in secondary education should contact an advisor in the School of Education, Teaching and Health as early as possible.
+Undergraduates seeking teacher certification in secondary education should contact an advisor in the School of Education as early as possible.
 Admission to the university and declaration of a major does not constitute admission to candidacy in teacher education, which is based on academic and related performance criteria.
-To be admitted to candidacy, students must earn a passing score (as set by the District of Columbia teacher licensing agency) on the PRAXIS CORE: Academic Skills for Educators Test; earn an average grade of 2.70 or higher in EDU-205 Schools and Society and EDU-420 Psychology of Education, pass EDU-321 Field Experience: Observation and Analysis, receive satisfactory recommendations from faculty, and have an overall cumulative grade point average of 2.70 or higher.
+To be admitted to candidacy, students must earn a passing score (as set by the District of Columbia teacher licensing agency) on the Praxis CORE; earn an average grade of 2.70 or higher in EDU-205 Schools and Society FA4 (3) and EDU-420 Psychology of Education (3), pass EDU-321 Field Experience: Observation and Analysis (1), receive satisfactory recommendations from faculty, and have an overall cumulative grade point average of 2.70 or higher.
 Secondary Education majors must also have a 3.00 grade point average in their primary major.
 The Teacher Education Committee reviews student applications and makes decisions regarding admission to candidacy.

 Liberal Arts and Science Requirements for Teacher Certification: Secondary

-To qualify for teacher certification, students must complete subject-area certification standards and U.S. History.
-These requirements may overlap with general education requirements.
+To qualify for teacher certification, students must complete subject-area certification standards.
+These requirements may overlap with General Education requirements.

 - An overall grade point average of 2.70 with 3.00 or higher in their primary major.